Gender Identity & Expression

 - Transgender Support Group run by Counseling Services

 - An all-gender locker room in the athletic facilities, with private showering and changing areas

 How do recent federal actions affect transgender students, staff and faculty?

-The October, 2017 reversal of federal protections for gender identity under Title VII of the Civil Rights Act in no way affects Massachusetts law or Smith’s commitments to protecting its employees and students from discrimination and harassment.
+The October, 2017 reversal of federal protections for gender identity under Title VII of the Civil Rights Act in no way affects Massachusetts law or Smith’s commitments to protecting its transgender and nonbinary employees and students from discrimination and harassment.
 The college stands by and affirms all aspects of its Notice of Nondiscimination, and Smith will continue to consider any instance of gender-identity-based discrimination as a violation of our policies and principles.

 Admission to Smith

 Are trans women eligible for admission to Smith?